geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 (sec:cookbooks-S20RTS)=
 # 3D convection with an Earth-like initial condition

-*This section was contributed by Jacqueline Austermann*
+*This section was contributed by Jacqueline Austermann.*

 For any model run with ASPECT we have to choose an initial condition for the temperature field.
 If we want to model convection in the Earth's mantle